 - Are you a photographer who loves to travel?

-Any of these things and countless more can become a profitable online business for you and unlock freedom for your life.
+Any of these things and countless others can become a profitable online business for you and unlock freedom for your life.

-It’s easy to over-complicate it and make it out to be more than it really is.
-Which brings me to the most important point:
+It’s easy to over-think it and make it out to be more than it really is.
+That brings us to the most important point:

 I’ve been a member of wealthy affiliate for nearly 2 years now and the thing I’ve seen people struggle with the most when trying to get started is choosing their niche.

 I, myself was one of these people.
-I was passionate about several different things so it was tough for me to narrow it down at first.
+I was passionate about several different things so it was tough for me to narrow one down at first.

 One piece of advice that I can give you is to keep it simple.
 If I were to sit across the table from you and ask you what you are most passionate about, what would you say?
-What’s the one thing/subject/etc. that really gets your heart racing and blood pumping?
+What’s the one thing, subject, cause, or hobby that really gets your heart racing and blood pumping?

 The first answer that pops into your mind should give you your best indication of where to start.

 Still stuck?
-Let me ask you a different question: If money was no object what would you like to do with your life?
+Let me ask you a different question: If money was no object and you could do anything–be anything–what would you do with your life?